Regina von Siebold: Career

 At a time when obstetrics was strictly a male profession, Regina Josepha wanted to pursue a profession in Obstetrics.
 She assisted her husband in his practice and with the influence and help of her father-in-law and uncle, began attending graduate courses on gynecology at the University of Würzburg.
 Though she was only allowed to listen to lectures from behind a curtain, Regina Josepha completed the required gynecology courses at the University of Würzburg.
 With her husband, she completed her practical obstetrics training.
 She appealed to the Grand Duke Ludwig IV of Hesse-Darmstadt to be allowed to take the final exam.
 With permission, she performed exceptionally well on the 4-hour exam.
 On November 28, 1807 Regina Josepha was further granted government license to work both as a doctor of obstetrics and as a midwife.
 In 1815, she was awarded by Ferdinand von Ritgen an honorary doctorate of medicine in obstetrics from the University of Giessen.
 She was the first woman in Germany to receive a university degree.

 Siebold managed a medical clinic assisted by her daughter Charlotte Heidenreich von Siebold, who also received a degree in obstetrics from the University of Giessen in 1817.
-In 1819, Charlotte attended the Duchess of Kent in the delivery of a baby daughter, Alexandrine Victoria, later known as Queen Victoria, of England.
+In 1819, Charlotte attended the Duchess of Kent in the delivery of a baby daughter, Alexandrina Victoria, later known as Queen Victoria, of England.